 Ask questions directly to consumers by bringing them together like a group discussion where the topics are intensely discussed.
 You will get detailed answers since you have a lot of time to engage with your customers in Focus Group Discussions.

-Another place where a lot of customers pour out their hearts are review sites.
-It will give you a lot of insight since the customers are honest about their opinions of products that they use.
+Another place where a lot of customers pour out their hearts is review sites.
+It will give you a lot of insight since the customers are honest about their opinions of the products that they use.

-There are a lot of tools that tell you where your customers come from, what they did on the site, their behavior.
-If you can use your Artificial Intelligence team, it could also help leverage link tracking that can analyze how customers move on your site.
+There are a lot of tools that tell you where your customers come from, what they did on the site, and their behavior.
+If you have access to Artificial Intelligence tools or teams, you can leverage link tracking that can analyze how customers move on your site.
 These are gold, and it tells a lot about your website, UI, and UX, including customer behavior.

 While there are tools to analyze the activities of customers, manually understanding the strategies that your competitors use will help you.
 Track their social media, marketing communications, outreach campaigns, and so on.

-The comments on your’s and competitor’s blog is also an eye-opener with a lot of useful data seeped into it.
+The comments on your’s and your competitor’s blog are also an eye-opener, with a lot of valuable data seeped into it.

 Twitter, Reddit & Facebook